shwsun/haas/docs/rest_api.md

 Add <project> to access list for <network>.

-If the network or project does not exist a NotFoundError will be raised.

 Authorization requirements:

 Only admins or the network owner can grant a project access to the network.

+Possible Errors:

+* 400, if:
+   * the network or project does not exist
+   * the project already has access to the network

 ### network_revoke_project_access